MyParcelCOM/docs/content/api/authentication/client-credentials-grant/_index.md

 The authentication server will respond with the following body:

 - `token_type` with the value `Bearer`
-- `expires_in` with an integer representing the TTL of the access token
+- `expires_in` with an integer representing the time to live (TTL) of the access token
 - `access_token` the access token itself

 For example: